 Marketers who started using Flows came back to us with an interesting problem.
 They wanted to understand the impact of our Flow campaigns.
 They wanted to answer the following questions.

 - How many users have entered the Flow?

 - How many of the users who entered the Flow fulfilled the conversion goal event (say how many users made a purchase)?

 - How many goal events were done by the users who converted (say how many times did these users make a purchase)?

 - How are the campaigns in Flows performing individually (Impressions/Clicks/Conversions on campaign level)?

 While creating a new Flow, set up the user event you want to track as the conversion goal if necessary.

 Edit Conversion Goal

-To edit (in the draft/saved state), click on the Settings button and change/delete the conversion goal event.
+To edit, click on the Settings button and change/delete the conversion goal event.

 Attribution: For a given user trip in the flow, the attribution window starts when the customer gets engaged by an Action campaign and ends when the defined attribution window gets over from the action campaign that the customer engaged with finally.